Skip to main content

 Release Management

-Use Release Policy for the public release cadence, channel rules, and stable release gates.
-Use this page for the operational workflow maintainers follow once a release is actually being executed.
+Release Policy covers the public release cadence, channel rules, and stable release gates.
+The steps below cover the maintainer workflow once a release is being executed.

 Diagram